Medical Nutrition Therapy

 Medical Nutrition Therapy produces savings for hospitals, physicians, and patients by preventing hospitalizations, shortening hospital stays and decreasing complications.
 Evidence of other savings includes a decreased need for medicines, surgeries and other costly treatments.
 According to the Academy of Nutrition and Dietetics, an analysis of nearly 2,400 case studies of patients who received MNT showed that on average, $8,000 per patient can be saved.

 - Your physician completes an MNT referral from and faxes to RD.

 - The RD contacts you upon receipt of referral to schedule a convenient appointment time.

-All MNT is provided by appointment only.You will need to arrive early on the day of your appointment to fill out paperwork at Patient Registration.
+All MNT is provided by appointment only.You will need to arrive early on the day of your appointment for registration.
 Please bring your three-day food record, medication and supplement list, and any available laboratory records.